Plumbing & Gasfitting Blog - iPlumber, Recommended Hamilton Plumbers

 iPlumber Service Plan – iCare Packages

-Welcome to iPlumbers’ service plan page – We have decided that we have been up to our knees in it too many times – with flooded houses and backed up drains flowing out the door – so we decided to do something about it… As mentioned above we have seen all too often, a neglected …
+Welcome to iPlumbers’ service plan page – We have decided that we have been up to our knees in it too many times – with flooded houses and backed up drains flowing out the door – so we decided to do something about it… A neglected and forgotten plumbing system can cause extensive damage to …

 20 May 2020 This year’s New Zealand Master Plumber of the Year was awarded to iPlumber Ltd in Hamilton.
 The award recognises a Master Plumbers member that demonstrates exceptional business acumen and drive for success.
 Congratulations to company director Jamin Saes and the team at iPlumber!
 Winners of the 2020 New Zealand Plumbing Awards were …